-The Medicaid Program has special provisions for people with developmental disabilities.
-Individuals with developmental disabilities need to first complete a Medicaid application and be determined eligible for Medicaid and then the individual will need to complete an application for the developmental disabilities program.
+The Medicaid program has special provisions for people with developmental disabilities (DD).
+If you would like to apply for developmental disability services, first you need to complete a Medicaid application and be determined financially eligible for Medicaid.
+Then you will need to complete an application and assessment for the DD program to determine if you will be eligible for DD services.

 - Be chronic

-- Appear before the age of twenty-two (22)
+- Appear before the age 22

-- Substantially limit your ability to function in at least three (3) of the following major life activities;
+- Substantially limit your ability to function in at least three of the following major life activities;

 - Receptive and expressive language